Mutiny (Falling Skies): Plot

 It now seems likely that not only was Colonel Porter killed recently, but that the 4th and 5th Mass met the same fate as the 7th Mass.
 Moreover, the aliens have started mysteriously pulling back all of their patrols to form a more secure defensive perimeter around Boston.
 While the 2nd Mass has scored some victories against the aliens, considering the losses the other militias seem to have taken, it is considered unlikely that the aliens are simply trying to preserve thinning resources.
 Rather, it is speculated that alien reinforcements must be coming to Earth soon, so their new plan is to just focus on defending their "beachheads" in the massive command towers they have deployed in major cities.
 When the reinforcements arrive, they will start a huge offensive against the human militias.
 Therefore, Weaver becomes determined that they must make an all-or-nothing assault on the command tower in Boston, while they still can.

 Tom discovers that Weaver surreptitiously obtained drugs - sedatives and stimulants - from Lourdes some time ago and has been taking them since.
-Tom confronts him about this and questions him his mental state, his ability to lead the fighters and help the civilians, and his orders to continue the attack in the face of heavy odds. but Weaver reacts by ordering Tom locked up.
+Tom confronts him about this and questions his mental state, his ability to lead the fighters and help the civilians, and his orders to continue the attack in the face of heavy odds. but Weaver reacts by ordering Tom locked up.
 Tom manages to escape with Hal and Jimmy's help, confronts Weaver and convinces him to improve his original plan.
 Tom respects Captain Weaver for keeping all of the civilians alive and organizing the militias after the first chaotic weeks of the invasion, so he gives Weaver a chance to come clean to the 2nd Mass.
 When Weaver and Tom are walking to the assembly, it is revealed by Weaver that he stopped taking the drugs after the incident in Boston, where he discovered his daughter's glasses.
 Weaver admits to the assembled group that they have received no contact from the 4th and 5th Mass militias, making it look increasingly probable that Colonel Porter is dead.
 Without these reinforcements, the 2nd Mass will be heavily outnumbered by itself, and the mission is probably suicidal.